Write to us

 Sure.
 At CA, we execute roundtable dinner events alongside our media partner, The Information Security Media Group.
 They are a media company that offer a host of demand generation programs, one of which is the Executive Roundtable Dinner event.
 They have a database of over 650,000 IT Security professionals worldwide.
 We partner with them on content syndication programs and live events.
 We have done the analysis and found that many of our customers and prospects from our targeted accounts are consuming content on their site.
 So we knew they were the right partners for us in digital programs and live events.

 For the Executive Roundtable Dinner event, their SVP of editorial and our subject matter expert serve as event hosts.
 These two people lead the discussion on a thought-leadership topic that is of interest to our attendees.
 We make sure the content delivered is of value to the attendee.
 Also, we make sure the topic complements our overall marketing plan.
 The way we decide who attends is that we conduct an analysis to determine which accounts have the highest propensity to buy, and then we recruit attendees from those specific accounts.
-If you would like to listen to the podcast and access the Trust Index report that we recently released in the month of August, you can go to this link.
-It’s a real-life example of how our digital content complements our live events.

 / / Why do you think live events are important?